Fumika0523/FrontEnd_MovieStation_11-09-2024/README.md

     element is single movie data showing each data (map method) */}
     {/* isMovieOwner : compare if it's matched both element(each movie data' movieOwner id) and userId(logged in userId) >> true or false  */}
     {/* IF token and isMovieOwner are noth "true" >> show the edit & delete buttton, otherwise hide these buttons */}

+>> 07/05/2025 -- Pending
+icons color
+not found image and text alignment search box alignment search alongwith submit button (little bit difficult) invoice part -> little time (tommorow) search >> if a user tries found a movie(if a movie is not found explore other movies .. do check next week for "inception")
+>> developer should add that movie and trigger email to be sent out